google/stenographer/DESIGN.md

    * On startup, stenographer creates a server cert/key pair and client cert/key pair in a certificate directory.
 The server key is readable only by the analyst running stenographer.
-The server cert and client cert/key are readable by the POSIX 'stenographer' group.
+The server cert and client cert/key are readable by the POSIX `stenographer` group.
    * The server uses the server cert/key as its TLS cert/key when serving data.
      The client, when issuing TLS requests, verifies the server is valid by checking against the server cert it can read in the cerficates directory.